jlouis/enacl/README.md

 ### Features:

-* Complete library for every NaCl call, save `beforenm/afternm` invocations
+* Complete NaCl library, implementing all default functionality.
 * Implements a small set of additional functionality from libsodium.
 Most notably access to a proper CSPRNG random source
 * Tests created by aggressive use of Erlang QuickCheck.